 We have a wide range of resources available including:

-- Photographic studio
+- Photographic studio and location lighting equipment

-- Range of camera equipment
+- Range of film and digital camera equipment

 - Digital editing computer suite

 Photograph: Hal Woodhouse